• Start Here!

 Should you worry while traveling to Asia?

-While traveling to Vietnam, China or South Korea, many Westerners are afraid that if they order beef or pork meat at the restaurant they will get dog meat instead.
+While traveling to Vietnam, China, or South Korea, many Westerners are afraid that if they order beef or pork meat at the restaurant they will get dog meat instead.

-This will never happen for the simple reason that the dog meat is considered a delicacy and it’s very expensive.
+This will never happen for the simple reason that dog meat is considered a delicacy and it’s very expensive.
 It’s even believed to raise the libido in men.

 So don’t worry.
-The worst thing that can happen to you is that you go to a restaurant specialized in dog meat (in general the restaurants that sell dog meat expose the panel “thịt chó“) and you get beef instead of the pricy dog meat that you ordered.
+The worst thing that can happen to you is that you go to a restaurant specializing in dog meat (in general the restaurants that sell dog meat expose the panel “thịt chó“) and you get beef instead of the pricy dog meat that you ordered.

 dogmeat in Vietnam